-During remote visual sessions, technicians can interact personally with the customer on a level that would be impossible to achieve without the advantage of vision.
+By using visual assistance to enhance sales through customer service, technicians can interact personally with the customer on a level that would be impossible to achieve without the advantage of vision.
 Technicians can recognize upsell opportunities, such as extended warranties if the customer’s warranty is about to expire, or replacement parts if they detect some wear-and-tear on current equipment.
 They can also provide highly personalized service, such as looking at the customer’s smart home devices and recommending upgrades.
 Not only do these new-generation technicians generate revenue, but they also become trusted resources for customers.

 Many enterprises are choosing to outsource some or all of their field work to third-party service contractors as it provides broader geographic coverage, improved efficiency and cost, and even enhanced service offerings.
 The gig economy has made it even more efficient to find a third-party technician at a moment’s notice.
 In fact, approximately 50% of field technicians and service workers are expected to freelance by 2025.
 This increased reliance on third-party technicians has made it imperative to empower these individuals to do their jobs effectively and efficiently, because whether or not they are a permanent part of the staff, while on the job, they represent the face of the organization.